 How are Centers for Independent Living funded?
 Centers are non-profit organizations, which are funded by state, federal, local and private dollars.
 Part C of Title VII of the Federal Rehabilitation Act provides general operations money for CILs in Virginia in the amount of over $1.5 million dollars.
 Additional funds under Title VII, Part B of the Act are granted to Centers under the State Plan for Independent Living.
-The Plan, which is jointly developed and signed by the Statewide Independent Living Council, the Department of Rehabilitative Services and Department of the Blind and Vision Impaired, provides Part B funds to Centers for systems change activities in the amount of over $475,000.
+The Plan, which is jointly developed and signed by the Statewide Independent Living Council, the Department for Aging and Rehabilitative Services and Department of the Blind and Vision Impaired, provides Part B funds to Centers for systems change activities in the amount of over $475,000.
 General fund dollars for Center operations and Youth Transition Services currently exceed $5 million dollars.
 A portion of the State General Fund dollars were used to expand Centers for Independent Living.
 Centers also solicit local and private funding to meet service needs which have been identified at the local level.

 Who do Centers serve?
 Centers provide services to individuals with significant disabilities as well as to the local community at large.
 Core services to individuals, provided by all Centers include Information and Referral, Peer Counseling, Independent Living Skills Training, and Individual and Systems Change Advocacy.
 Services to the community include disability awareness, technical assistance regarding accessibility and legal issues, as well as general disability related information.
 In Fiscal Year 2008 the Centers provided comprehensive services to over 8,200 consumers.
 In addition, local communities and consumers received advocacy, information and referral, and other community support.

 Where are Centers in Virginia?
 The sixteen Centers for Independent Living are located in Norfolk, Hampton, the Eastern Shore, Richmond, Fredericksburg, Arlington, Manassas, Charlottesville, Winchester, Roanoke, Lynchburg, Abingdon, Grundy, Harrisonburg, Big Stone Gap, and Rocky Mount (location of Disability Rights and Resource Center).
 There are 4 satellite Centers for Independent Living, in Petersburg, Christiansburg, Arlington, and Hampton.